ArdaxHz/mupl/readme.md

 - `--update` `-u` Don't check for a new update at the start of the program.
 - `--verbose` `-v` Make the command line messages and logs more verbose.
 - `--threaded` `-t` Run the threaded uploader. *Default: False*
+- `--combine` `-c` Combine images that are smaller than or equal to 128px with the previous image. *Default: False*

 ## File Name Structure
 #### Name convention